wdemp/AWS-SysOps-Whizlabs-Test-1/README.md

 My Answer: Request users from member account to modify Threat list to include this IP address.
 Real Answer: Request users from master account to modify Threat list to include this IP address.
 Analysis: I need to go over more GuardDuty.

+Q18: A start-up firm has configured Amazon GuardDuty for both master & member account to monitor EC2 instance.
+Amazon GuardDuty findings are sent to AWS CloudWatch Events which in turn sends an email notification to IT Team lead.
+Some EC2 instances are launched in member account for testing purposes with SSH port open.
+A repetitive finding for this instance is being generated which is turn generating frequent AWS CloudWatch events.
+Operations Team needs you to prevent these findings to initialize AWS CloudWatch events repeatedly & sending mails for a known issue.
+Which of the following actions will meet this requirement?